Nuitka/Nuitka-website/README.rst

 Please help and improve this in all ways, typos, cooler tech, better looks, more information, etc. all is appreciated and necessary.

-Right now, this is very rough and the first public release after running this in private for the longest time.
+Right now, this is very rough.
 The code is a hack and ugly, and the content could be way more readable.
 Your turn!